tevaughan/how-to-program/how-to-program.md

 Before 1949, there was no pre-existing software to aid in writing a new piece of software.
-New software was crafted, for example, by manually flipping switches to configure individual bits into a computer's read-only memory (ROM), by punching holes in a paper tape and feeding the tape through a tape reader, or by punching holes in each of a set of cards and inserting a stack of cards into a card reader.
+New software was crafted, for example, by manually flipping switches to configure individual bits in a computer's read-only memory (ROM), by punching holes in a paper tape and feeding the tape through a tape reader, or by punching holes in each of a set of cards and inserting a stack of cards into a card reader.
 Each of the switch set, the tape reader, and the card